Brophy-E/CNNs_HAR_and_HR/README.md

 ## Citation

-If you find this repo helpful in any way please cite our paper:
+If you find this repo helpful in any way please cite our forthcoming paper:

     @inproceedings{Brophy2020,
     author = {Brophy, Eoin and Muehlhausen, Willie and Smeaton, Alan F. and Ward, Tomas},